Plan and Project Completion

 To graduate as a University Scholar, you must successfully complete all coursework outlined in your Learning Plan and any revised plans of study you submitted.
 You must also successfully complete your University Scholar Project.
 The following is required:

-- Submission of your Final Plan of Study (through the Quest portal) and its approval by all members of your advisory committee.
+- Submission of your Final Plan of Study and its approval by all members of your advisory committee.
 Due: the second week of classes of your graduation semester.